-Leicester Sliver is also easy to draft and spin.
+Leicester Roving is also easy to draft and spin.
 English Leicester sheep date back to the 1700s.
 Leicester is now one of Britain's rarest breeds, categorized as "endangered" by the Rare Breeds Survival Trust.

 Corriedale Cross Wool